bkfox/aircox/notes.md

 - programs:
     - schedule changes -> update later diffusions according to the new schedule
-    - stream disable -> remote control on liquidsoap
     - users
     - tests:
         - sound_monitor
         - import_playlist

-- liquidsoap:
+- controllers :
     - models to template -> note
+    - streamed program disable -> remote control on liquidsoap
     - tests:
         - monitor
         - check when a played sound has a temp blank